 I am sure they must have thought ‘tourist’ and seen dollar signs above my head in neon lights.
-I found myself lying on a bed being poked and prodded, sensors taped to my chest for an ECG, chest x-ray’s and a blood test, all in the guise of being thorough.
+I found myself lying on a bed being poked and prodded; sensors taped to my chest for an ECG, chest x-ray’s and a blood test, all in the guise of being thorough.

-It’s a scary thing being sick in a country where you don’t even speak the language and it’s easy to find yourself handing over money for things you probably wouldn’t have agreed to had you fully understood.
-While I certainly had plenty of grief making the claim with the travel insurance company, which I incidentally never used again, I was at least eventually able to get most of my money back.
+It’s a scary thing being sick in a country where you don’t even speak the language, and it’s easy to find yourself handing over money for things you probably wouldn’t have agreed to had you fully understood.
+While I certainly had plenty of grief making a claim with the travel insurance company, which I incidentally never used again, I was at least eventually able to get most of my money back.